-Safari ships with a default Favorites folder where you put websites you frequent, such as iDownloadBlog, but its location can be adjusted to your liking.
+Safari ships with a default Favorites folder where the sites you add to favorites are stored.
+However, the location of the Favorites can be adjusted to your liking.

-In this quick tutorial, we’re going to explain how you can designate any of your bookmark folders as Safari’s Favorites.
+In this quick tutorial, we explain how you can designate any of your bookmark folders as Safari’s Favorites.

 How’s this useful?